Azure/azure-sdk/docs/rust/introduction.md

 Packages in Rust are called "crates".
 Crate names follow the same [general guidance on namespaces][general-design-namespaces] using underscores as a separator e.g., `azure_core`, `azure_security_keyvault`, etc.

-{% include requirement/MUST id="rust-packaging-prefix" %} start the crate name with `azure_` for data plane crates or `azure_mgmt_` for control plane (ARM) crates.
+{% include requirement/MUST id="rust-packaging-prefix" %} start the crate name with `azure_` for data plane crates or `azure_resourcemanager_` for control plane (ARM) crates.

+> TODO: Now that [RFC 3243](https://github.com/rust-lang/rfcs/pull/3243) is merged, having already-reserved `azure_mgmt_*` crates matters less; however, we should revisit using "mgmt" if the RFC hasn't been implemented by the time we need it.

-{% include requirement/MUST id="rust-packaging-name" %} construct the crate name with all lowercase characters and underscores.
+{% include requirement/MUST id="rust-packaging-name" %} construct the crate name with all lowercase characters and underscores in the form `azure_<group>_<service>`.
 Uppercase characters and dashes are not allowed.
 For example, `azure_security_keyvault`.

 Rust does support dashes in crate names, but it may create confusion with customers to reference a crate like `azure-core` then import a module like `azure_core`.
 Many older crates do this, but the trend has been to use underscores in both cases to avoid confusion.

 {% include requirement/MUST id="rust-packaging-registration" %} register the chosen crate name with the [Architecture Board].
 Open an issue to request the crate name.
 See the [registered package list] for a list of the currently registered packages.

-{% include requirement/MUST id="rust-packaging-group" %} package different endpoints within a service together in a single crate but under separate modules as needed.
+{% include requirement/MUST id="rust-packaging-group" %} package different endpoints within a service that version together in a single crate but under separate modules as needed.

 Using Key Vault as an example and comparing with other languages like [.NET][dotnet-guidelines]: